 A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the minimum padding duration required for the non-AP MLD for EMLMR link switch in the EMLMR Delay subfield in the Common Info field of transmitted (#6700)Basic Multi-Link elements.

-NOTE—The link switching can happen during the transmission time of the initial response frame.
+NOTE—The EMLMR(#5848) link switching, which is the action of switching transmit chains and receive chains from one link to another link (#5847, 6884), can happen during the transmission time of the initial response frame.
 However, the duration of initial response frame can be different depending on the initial frame.
 The non-AP MLD might determine the minimum padding duration such that it can be satisfied even when the shortest initial response frame is used on EMLMR links (e.g., a CTS frame in non-HT PPDU with the highest rate in the BSSBasicRateSet parameters).

 When an AP of an AP MLD transmits a PPDU that initiates a frame exchange with a non-AP MLD operating in EMLMR mode, the AP shall ensure that the padding duration of the PPDU is longer than or equal to the minimum padding duration value indicated by the EMLMR Delay field of the (#6700)Basic Multi-Link element received from the non-AP MLD.

+(#6659, 8360, 4703)NOTE—The initial frame exchange can be any frame exchange with the requirement the soliciting frame needs to satisfy the padding requirement, e.g. through Trigger frame padding if the soliciting frame is Trigger frame, through MPDU Delimiter padding if the soliciting frme is carried in A-MPDU.

 ……